tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

  CONSTRAINT PKOrders PRIMARY KEY CLUSTERED (OrderID))
 ```

-Let’s check which filegroup this is created on.
+Let's check which filegroup this is created on.
 Will it be created on PRIMARY?

 sql
 SELECT PA.OBJECT_ID, FG.name